 .
 See also State v.
 Cole, 2003 WI 112

 A challenge on constitutional grounds of a prosecution for carrying a concealed weapon requires affirmative answers to the following before the defendant may raise the constitutional defense: 1) under the circumstances, did the defendant's interest in concealing the weapon to facilitate exercise of the defendant's right to keep and bear arms substantially outweigh the state's interest in enforcing the concealed weapons statute; and 2) did the defendant conceal the defendant's weapon because concealment was the only reasonable means under the circumstances to exercise the defendant's right to bear arms?
 State v.
 Hamdan, 2003 WI 113

 , 665 N.W.2d 785

 This section is constitutional as applied in this case.
-The defendant's interest in exercising his right to keep and bear arms for purposes of security by carrying a concealed weapon in his vehicle does not substantially outweigh the state's interest in prohibiting him from carrying a concealed weapon in his vehicle.
+The defendant's interest in exercising his right to keep and bear arms for purposes of security by carrying a concealed weapon in his vehicle did not substantially outweigh the state's interest in prohibiting the defendant from carrying a concealed weapon in his vehicle.
 State v.
 Fisher, 2006 WI 44

 , 290 Wis.
 2d 121

 , 714 N.W.2d 495